Ln8plus/Pymongo-CRUD-App/readme.md

 This command will build an image with a mongoDB instance and the repo code running simultaneously.

-Or alterantively you can pull my image and run it instead of building your own from:
+Or pull my image and run it instead of building your own:
 ```
 https://hub.docker.com/r/ln8plus/pymongoapp-app
 ```